-Twelve directors are to be elected at the Meeting.
-All of the directors elected at the Meeting will serve until the 2008 Annual Meeting of Shareholders (the "2008 Meeting"), and until their successors are duly elected and qualified, or until their earlier death, resignation or removal.
+Fourteen directors are to be elected at the Meeting.
+All of the directors elected at the Meeting will serve until the 2010 Annual Meeting of Shareholders (the "2010 Meeting"), and until their successors are duly elected and qualified, or until their earlier death, resignation or removal.

-The Board has recommended as nominees for election as directors to serve until the 2008 Meeting the persons named in the table below.
+The Board has recommended as nominees for election as directors to serve until the 2010 Meeting the persons named in the table below.
 All of the nominees are currently directors of the Company.
-Proxies cannot be voted for more than twelve directors at the Meeting.
+The proxies cannot be voted for more than fourteen directors at the Meeting.

-Unless otherwise specified in the accompanying proxy card, the shares voted pursuant thereto will be cast for the persons named below as nominees for election as directors.
+Unless otherwise specified in your voting instructions, the shares voted pursuant thereto will be cast for the persons named below as nominees for election as directors.
 If, for any reason, any of the nominees named below should be unable to serve as a director, it is intended that such proxy will be voted for the election, in his or her place, of a substituted nominee who would be recommended by management.
 Management, however, has no reason to believe that any nominee named below will be unable to serve as a director.